Through its high-quality imaging capabilities, the Sensing Satellite will support disaster management. To sum up, launch live activities.

 From reacting to being ready, disaster management.

-Pakistan needs fast, accurate images because of its monsoon-driven flood danger and seismically active zones.
-Since the satellite is now on air:
+Pakistan needs fast, accurate images due to its monsoon-driven flood risk and seismically active zones.
+Since the satellite is now in the air:

-Before things happen, hydrologists and NDMA teams can use new satellite passes and rainfall predictions to find rivers that are likely to swell, areas that are likely to slide, and glacial lakes that could burst.
+Before events occur, hydrologists and NDMA teams can use new satellite passes and rainfall predictions to identify rivers likely to swell, areas likely to slide, and glacial lakes that could burst.

-During events, acquisitions that happen almost instantly help map flooding, find towns that are cut off, and decide which rescue routes are the most important.
+During events, acquisitions that occur almost instantly help map flooding, identify towns that are cut off, and determine which rescue routes are most important.

-After an event, regular revisits allow for assessments of loss and damage, help with aid targeting, and keep records of healing progress for insurance and openness.
+After an event, regular revisits allow assessments of loss and damage, aid targeting, and record-keeping of healing progress for insurance and transparency.

 Farming and water: images that pay off.